chamominedev/chamominedev/README.md

 I aim to have a mind that can understand clearly and accurately,
 and can always approach with passion and curiosity unstoppable in ignorance.

-Recently, I am interested in large-capacity processing through spring-security and JPA-based Websocket.✨
+Recently, I am interested in large-capacity processing through Websocket.

 I like to read, listen to music, and sing.💖
 <br/><br/>